-The series promises teenage camaraderie, exploration of sexual relations, relationship with opposite gender, teen pregnancy, animosity, parties, parental attitudes, amidst ample racy content.
+The series promises teenage camaraderie, exploration of sexual relations, relationship with the opposite gender, teen pregnancy, animosity, parties, parental attitudes, amidst ample racy content.

-“Class of 2020” is a high school based show that revolves around the idea of school and the seemingly nostalgic experiences one looks back at ,which he/she’s made with his/her final sways that they were with, before bidding adieu to the chapter of school in their respective lives.
+“Class of 2020” is a high school-based show that revolves around the idea of school and the seemingly nostalgic experiences one looks back at, which he/she’s made with his/her final sways that they were with, before bidding adieu to the chapter of school in their respective lives.
 With each episode’s duration not being more than 15-25 minutes, it’s a fairly okay binge material to go for over the weekend or probably during break times and lunches.

 The plot developments revolve around a social group of teenagers, who set aside their tittle-tattle differences and come together to spend time with each other.
-The school they study in, is a fictitious enterprise named De Nobili High School.
+The school they study in is a fictitious enterprise named De Nobili High School.